 1. Most common navigation elements

 The navigation is one of the most important interaction elements for the user: It functions not only as a table of contents for your website but also helps as a point of orientation.
 Usually, it is placed at the top or on the website's side due to hierarchical reasons.
 The navigation helps to show users at a glance what they can do on our website and where they are at the moment.

 Thanks to years of practice, we have internalised this knowledge.
 So the trend towards minimalism does not have to stop at navigation.
 Design patterns are therefore quite customisable - or they even have to be individualised for your website, so that they work.

 Castor et Pullex have followed UI pattern rules and still tailored them to their website: A navigation that is located in the upper right screen and becomes "sticky" when scrolling.
 The logo that always brings the user back to "the haven" - the homepage.

 A website that allows a lot of interaction, and thus appears almost somewhat chaotic, is given a pleasant usability through the use of already familiar design solutions.

 "Sticky" navigation, as described in the example above, is a wonderful invention in web design.
 Not only can they be used to display impressive animations - but they also ensure that visitors to your website get from "A to B" more quickly.
 With One Pagers, they also function like a red thread: The user knows where he is and what he has already seen.

 As with breadcrumbs: They don't make much sense when it comes to small websites.
 But when dealing with more complex websites, they are more than useful.
 They not only help the user to orientate himself, but also to jump back to any desired location in the navigation.

-Another way to use these patterns is shown in the following example:
+You can see another way to use these patterns in the following example: